jasonyeske/dsgn262-ach2/README.md

     - using let statements for numbers make more sense in my head
     - assign the numbers to letters/names
     - I assigned the letter a to 5
-    - I want to increase this number using ++
+    - I want to increase this number using [Increment counter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Increment)
         - Tried putting ++ in front of the letter and it did not work
         - Tried again behind and it worked